Carcross Tagish Management Corporation

 “We’re looking to potentially expand on that site,” said Nelson Lepine, the President and CEO of the Carcross/Tagish Management Corporation.
 “But we need approval from our territorial government.
 We can’t grow any more unless they evolve with us.
 We want to manage the growth.
 And we want to bring as many citizens as we can here.
 We’re trying to be as diverse as we can be.”

-Besides earning praise for its various ventures, the Carcross/Tagish First Nation is also one of the five nominees this year for Cando’s community of the year award.
+Besides earning praise for its various ventures, the Carcross/Tagish First Nation was also one of the five nominees this year for Cando’s community of the year award.

 Besides the fact the Carcross Commons is becoming an increasingly popular tourist attraction, another reason why travellers are venturing to the First Nation is because of its breathtaking trails built on Montana Mountain.